SNKK62/dotfiles/README.md

 # dotfiles

-configs for neovim, tmux and bash
+configs for neovim and so on

 ### Neovim